To overcome hatred we need to understand where it comes from.

 Then, one day, I was told to talk with the Chaplain and she said there was a woman who complained that I shouldn’t lead any Jewish service because I believed in Jesus and Jesus has nothing to do with anything Jewish.
 I thought she must be an Orthodox Jew, but lo and behold!
 She was raised Orthodox but many years earlier had converted to Quakerism!
 After talking with her and finding out she never even attended a service, we invited her to attend, which she did, and even after that, she insisted I be stopped.

-I don’t what power she held over everyone else, but, unfortunately, the Chaplain told me that management wanted to stop for a while until things settled down.
+I don’t know what power she held over everyone else, but, unfortunately, the Chaplain told me that management wanted to stop for a while until things settled down.

 Nothing ever settled down and because of this one, hateful woman, as well as (I believe) the cowardice of management and the Chaplain (who I liked and respected), the services stopped.
 And what is even worse, or just harder to believe, is that someone who completely rejected Judaism and converted to a Christian religion, decades later is still harboring the hatred Jews have for Jesus.